Alessandro Sartori

 Alessandro Sartori is an Italian fashion designer, and the artistic director of Italian brand Zegna.
 Previously, he was creative director of Z Zegna and artistic director of Berluti.

 Early life

 Sartori was born in Trivero, in the Biella province, to a seamstress mother.
-He grew up spending time in his mother's dressmaking atelier, where his interest in fashion began to take shape.
-Surrounded by fabrics and garments, this early exposure played a key role in developing his love for textiles and craftsmanship.
+He grew up spending time in his mother's dressmaking atelier.

 He graduated in textile in Biella, Italy, before earning a degree in fashion design in 1989.

 Career

 Zegna, 1989–2011

 In 1989, Sartori began his career at Zegna and worked as a men's wear designer for many years.

 In 2003, Sartori became creative director of the newly created "Z Zegna" at Ermenegildo Zegna.
 He presented the Z Zegna first runway show in New York City in February 2007.
 Z Zegna successfully appeared at five New York Fashion Weeks, and then moved to Milan starting in June 2009.

 Berluti, 2011–2016

 On 1 July 2011 Sartori was appointed as artistic director at Berluti with the aim of creating a luxury total wardrobe.